Jaber-Valinejad/Jaber-Valinejad.github.io/_projects/7_project.md

 ---
 # 1. Introduction

 Thyroid nodules are a prevalent condition, with many cases requiring careful monitoring and potential surgical intervention.
 Understanding their progression and the associated treatment patterns is critical for informed clinical decisions.
-This project analyzes real-world data from IBM MarketScan to uncover insights into thyroid nodule management over time, including population-level trends, comorbidities, and follow-up behaviors.
+This project analyzes real-world data from IBM MarketScan to uncover insights into thyroid nodule management over time, including population-level trends, comorbidities, and follow-up behaviors {%cite collins2024unspoken %}.
 The study leverages distributed computing on Azure Databricks and PySpark to handle and analyze this large-scale claims data efficiently.

 # 2. Key Questions Addressed